-If you can’t safely get outdoors, sit by a sunny window for a short time.
-Worst case scenario: Augment your supplement game with some extra vitamin D, which is contained in THE WELL’s Immunity Complex.
+If you can’t get outdoors, sit by a sunny window for a short time.
+Worst case scenario: Augment your supplement game with some extra vitamin D, which is contained in THE WELL’s Immune Complex.
 According to Dr. Frank Lipman, THE WELL’s Chief Medical Officer, ideally, your levels should be in the 50 to 70mg/ml range, so have your doctor test yours when you can.

 For most people — especially those who live in the northern hemisphere — a daily maintenance dose of 2,000 IUs of vitamin D3 a day could do the trick.
 People with darker skin tones may need additional supplementation since pigment-producing melanin decreases the absorption from the sun's rays.

 "Direct sunlight can also reset your circadian rhythms, which can improve sleep — another immune-system modulator."